Aquat1c/efz-training-mode/README.md

   - Disable training-mode hotkeys
   - Prevent injected inputs that could cause desyncs
 - When the online match ends, the console/hotkeys restore automatically
-- This ensures a safe experience when switching between training and online play without needing to disable the mod

 ## Controls (default hotkeys)